 Take a leisurely hike up to one of these areas to relax by the shore with a picnic lunch.
 Or you can get out on the lake itself on a paddleboard or kayak.
 Some of these areas will even allow swimming and fishing if that is what you’re looking for.

-A trip to the lake is perfect for those who wish to enjoy some water play activities but are seeking something a bit more mellow rather than the rushing waters of the Deschutes River.
+A trip to the lake is perfect for those who wish to enjoy some water play activities but seek something a bit more mellow rather than the Deschutes River’s rushing waters.

 Relax in Central Oregon’s Natural Hot Springs

 What’s better than combining the beauty of nature with the relaxation of a nice hot soak?
 Well then, why not pay a visit to one of the several natural hot springs in Central Oregon?

 If you want to plan a short day trip from Bend, there are several pools to choose from that range from an hour to three outside the city.

 Some of these areas allow nudity (like the pools along the North Umpqua River), so be sure to do your research before you visit so you go somewhere you are comfortable.

 Check out Bend Magazine’s list of hot springs in the area to find your next adventure.